-Elections Canada monitors COVID-19 responses and contingency planning developed by international and Canadian electoral management bodies in order to inform its own election readiness planning.
+Elections Canada continues to monitor COVID-19 responses and contingency planning developed by international and Canadian electoral management bodies in order to inform its own election-readiness planning.

 At the national level, Elections Canada is participating in a working group on COVID-19 election preparation, which brings together election experts from various electoral management bodies across the country.

-In addition, in order to inform its own planning efforts, Elections Canada monitors media coverage and publicly available social media content related to national and international electoral issues in the context of COVID-19.
+In order to inform its own planning efforts, Elections Canada monitors media coverage and publicly available social media content related to national and international electoral issues in the context of COVID-19.

 Communicating with Canadians

-Elections Canada understands that the situation related to the COVID-19 outbreak is fluid and can evolve quickly.
+Elections Canada understands that the situation related to the COVID-19 pandemic is fluid and evolves quickly.

-Elections Canada employees are working from home until further notice, following a directive from the Chief Electoral Officer.
+Most Elections Canada employees are working from home until further notice, following a directive from the CEO.
 Despite this different work situation, responding to your enquiries remains a priority.
-For specific information about the impact of the COVID-19 outbreak on Elections Canada's operations, or any other elections-related matter, call the agency's public enquiries line at 1-800-463-6868.
+For specific information about the impact of the COVID-19 pandemic on Elections Canada's operations, or any other elections-related matter, contact us.